Deep Researcher (User-Guided)

 Search

-ResearchManager.perform_searches() fans out all 5 queries in parallel using asyncio.create_task().
+ResearchOrchestrator._run_searches() fans out all 5 queries in parallel using asyncio.create_task().
 Each query spawns an independent SearchAgent instance with WebSearchTool set to tool_choice='required' — ensuring the web search is always executed.
 Each agent returns a 300-word summary of its findings.
+A failed search is silently dropped; the remaining results proceed without blocking the pipeline.

 Write

-ResearchManager.write_report() passes the original query and all accumulated search summaries to WriterAgent.
+Once the evaluator is satisfied (or 3 rounds are exhausted), the orchestrator passes the enriched query and all accumulated search summaries to WriterAgent.
 The agent produces an outline then writes a full structured markdown report targeting 1,000+ words across 5–10 sections.
 Output is a validated ReportData Pydantic model containing short_summary, markdown_report, and follow_up_questions.

-ResearchManager.send_email() passes the markdown report to EmailAgent.
+If the user checked "Send report by email" in the UI, the orchestrator passes the markdown report to EmailAgent.
 The agent converts it to styled HTML — max 700px wide, Georgia serif font, proper heading hierarchy — and delivers it via the send_email function_tool backed by the SendGrid API.
-Email delivery runs automatically on every pipeline execution.
+This step is skipped entirely when the checkbox is left unchecked.

 Key Design Decisions